heatsynclabs/members_api/README.md

 To create basic db tables from within container shell:
 `npm run up`

-To view a container's website from the docker host machine: `http://localhost:3005` or `http://localhost:3004`
+To view this container's website from the docker host machine: `http://localhost:3004`

 To access the database directly, use your docker host's `psql` or `pgadmin` client on `localhost:5432` (assuming you've forwarded the port in docker-compose.yml)

+Note that this app is just the API, so again if you want a working app you probably want to check out the `members_app` repo.

 ### Debugging Docker Dev Usage